On weak Fraisse limits: Background and the main result

 Assume now that we have $A\subset B,D \in\cC$ and embeddings $f_0\colon B\to D$ and $f_1\colon B\to M$.
 Since $B$ is finitely generated, the image of $f_0$ will be contained in some $M_j$.
 Thus, in order to guarantee the weak $\cC$-saturation of $M$, we have to ensure during the construction of the the $M_i$, that eventually, for some odd $i\geq j$, the embeddings $f_0\colon B\to M_i$ and $f_1\colon B\to D$ were used in the construction of $M_{i+1}$.
 This can be done since for each $j$ there are -- up to isomorphism -- at most countably many possibilities.
 Thus there exists an embedding $g_1\colon D\to M_{i+1}$ with $f_0|_A=g_1\circ f_1|_A$.

 By the even stages, we have $\cC\subset age(M)$.
-Conversely, the finitely-generated substructures of $M$ are the substructures of the $M_i$.
+Conversely, the finitely generated substructures of $M$ are the substructures of the $M_i$.
 Since the $M_i$ belong to $\cC$, their finitely-generated substructures also belong to $\cC$.
 Hence $age(M)=\cC$ as required.
 Furthermore, since any finitely generated substructure $A$ is contained in some $M_i$, the structure $M_{2i}$ satisfies (*) for~$A$.
+Note that $M$ is not finitely generated as otherwise we would have $M\in\cC$ and hence $\cC$ would be bounded.

 (6) $\Rightarrow$ (1): Let $M\in\bS$ be $\cC$-universal and weakly $\cC$-saturated such that (*) holds.
 We have to show that $M$ is weakly $\cC$-homogeneous.
 Let $A_0\subseteq A_1\in\cC$ be as given by weak $\cC$-saturation.
 Assume that $(B_0,B_1)$ and $(C_0,C_1)$ are isomorphic copies of $(A_0,A_1)$ in $M$ and that $\phi_0: (B_0,B_1)\to (C_0,C_1)$ is an isomorphism.
 We want to extend $\phi_0|_{B_0}$ to an automorphism of $M$ by a back-and-forth construction.
 Suppose we have already constructed $\phi_{2i-1}: B_{2i-1}\to C_{2i-1}$ with $\phi_{2i-1}|_{B_0}=\phi_0$ such that $C_{2i-1}$ is an extension of $C_{2i-2}$ satisfying (*).
 Let $B_{2i}$ be the substructure given by (*) containing the substructure of $M$ generated by $B_{2i-1}\cup\{i\}$.
 Then there is a copy $C_{2i}$ such that there is an isomorphism $\phi_{2i}: (B_{2i-1}, B_{2i})\to (C_{2i-1},C_{2i})$ with $\phi_{2i}|_{B_0}=\phi_0$.
 Now let $C_{2i+1}$ be the structure given by (*) containing the substructure of $M$ generated by $C_{2i}\cup\{i\}$ and choose an isomorphic copy $B_{2i+1}$ of $C_{2_i+1}$ and an isomorphism $\phi_{2i+1}: (B_{2i}, B_{2i+1}) \to (C_{2i},C_{2_i+1})$ extending $\phi_{2i}|_{B_{2i-1}}$.
 Thus again $\phi_{2i+1}|_{B_0}=\phi_0$ and we continue. \end{proof}